Āryatārā Atiyoga

 ॐ धरे धरे बंधरे स्वहा । जय जय सिद्धि सिद्धि फल फल । अ आ शा स म ह । मम कॉलिंग समन्त॥Āryatārā Śatākṣara

-oṃ ārya tārā samaya manupālaya । ārya tārā tvenopatiṣṭha । dṛḍho me bhava । sutoṣyo me bhava । supoṣyo me bhava । anurakto me bhava । sarva siddhiṃ me prayaccha । sarva karmasu ca me । cittaṃ śreyaḥ kuru hūṃ । ha ha ha ha hoḥ । bhagavan sarva tathāgata tārā mā me muñca । tārā bhava mahāsamaya sattva āḥ॥The Noble Tārā
+oṃ ārya tārā samaya manupālaya । ārya tārā tvenopatiṣṭha । dṛḍho me bhava । sutoṣyo me bhava । supoṣyo me bhava । anurakto me bhava । sarva siddhiṃ me prayaccha । sarva karmasu ca me । cittaṃ śreyaḥ kuru hūṃ । ha ha ha ha hoḥ । bhagavan sarva tathāgata tārā mā me muñca । tārā bhava mahāsamaya sattva āḥ॥The Noble Tārā's 100

 - संस्कृतम्-Sanskrit